Hospice Care Overview

 Medical care.
 This includes a hospice healthcare provider as part of your loved one's comfort care team.
 Some people choose to keep their regular healthcare provider as well.
 Some people choose to turn their supportive care over to their healthcare provider or nurse practitioner on the hospice team.

 Visiting nurse care.
 This includes scheduled visits from a nurse to help with symptom control and provide education about the dying process.

 24-hour support.
 You'll have access to an on-call nurse and healthcare provider 24 hours a day, 7 days a week for questions and support.
 Sometimes visits are needed in the evenings or on weekends if your loved one's condition changes or you need support.

-Spiritual and social services.
+Spiritual and social services

 Family grief support.
 This is offered both before and after your loved one's death

 It's important to check your loved one's insurance coverage for hospice benefits.
 Their healthcare provider can also help you learn about hospice coverage.
 If your loved one chooses hospice care, they're deciding to receive comfort care versus care to cure an illness.
 Your loved one's healthcare provider must certify them as having a life expectancy of less than 6 months.
 Medicare covers hospice care with some limitations.
-For example, Original Medicare doesn't cover room and board at an assisted living or long-term facility, or care that's aimed at curing your loved one's illness.
+For example, once you have chosen hospice care, Medicare doesn't cover room and board at an assisted living or long-term facility, or care that's aimed at curing your loved one's illness.
 Medicare will cover short-term inpatient care, like at a hospital or care facility, to help manage symptoms.
 Or for respite care, which is up to 5 days at a time in an inpatient facility so you can get some rest.
 The Medicare website has more information on hospice coverage.
 Private insurance and other Medicare health plans (like Medicare Advantage) also have coverage.
 But call your plan to find out what's covered.